dsorm/montesquieu/readme.md

 # project goblog (working name)
 a CS50 final project, and yeah, I know, the name's really bad

+it doesn't really have any functionality at the moment, it's uses a mockup backend right now

 ## How to use
 ### Without Docker on Linux or similar:
 - Make sure you have a recent version of go toolchain installed